 ||Arrival of Takeaki Matsumoto, Japanese Minister for Foreign Affairs (2 shots)

-||Handshake between Karel De Gucht, Member of the EC in charge of Trade, and Takeaki Matsumoto
+||Handshake with Karel De Gucht, Member of the EC in charge of Trade

-||Cutaway of a cameraman
+||Cutaway of press

-||SOUNDBITE by John Clancy, Spokesperson of Karel De Gucht, Member of the EC in charge of Trade (in ENGLISH) saying that the Trade Commissioner Karel De Gucht and Foreign Minister for Japan, Takeaki Matsumoto, met this afternoon in order to be in preparation towards the upcoming EU/Japan Summit; firstly, Commissioner De Gucht expressed his personal condolences to the Minister and, of course to the people in Japan following the tragic earthquake and tsunami in the last few weeks; of course, the meeting was focussing towards the preparation needed for the summit; that is where the key focus is for the time being, and both sides decided that it was necessary for officials to continue meeting and to continue a dialogue towards preparations for an eventual and possible opening for a free trade agreement; however, the Commissioner's position very much reflected the Council's conclusions of the 24 and the 25th of March, which was underlining the strategic importance of the EU/Japanese trade relationship; also underline the need for Japan to make some key movements in order to keep this process moving forward, notably, on non tariff barriers and also in public procurement, the need to open up very much more the Japanese public procurement market.
+||SOUNDBITE (in English) John Clancy, Spokesperson in charge of Trade, saying that: The Trade Commissioner Karel De Gucht and Foreign Minister for Japan, Matsumoto met this afternoon in order to be in preparation towards the upcoming EU-Japan Summit.
+Firstly, Commissioner De Gucht expressed his personal condolences to the Minister and, of course to the people in Japan following the tragic earthquake and tsunami in the last few weeks.
+Of course, the meeting was focussing towards the preparation needed for the summit.
+That is where the key focus is for the time being, and both sides decided that it was necessary for officials to continue meeting and to continue a dialogue towards preparations for an eventual and possible opening for a free trade agreement.
+However, the Commissioner's position very much reflected the Council's conclusions of the 24 and 25th of March, which was underlining the strategic importance of the EU-Japanese trade relationship.
+Also underline the need for Japan to make some key movements in order to keep this process moving forward, notability, on non tariff barriers and also in public procurement, the need to open up very much more the Japanese public procurement market.